-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans

-approved by stockholders (1) 744,199 \$9.08 1,096,496

-Equity compensation plans not

-approved by stockholders $^{(1)(2)(3)(4)}$
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by stockholders (1) 892,396 \$7.51 870,992 Equity compensation plans not approved by stockholders (1) (2)(3)(4)(5)(6)(7) 494,000 \$17.56 Total 1,386,396 \$11.09 870,992

-(5)(6)(7) 494,000 \$17.56 64

-Total 1,238,199 \$12.47 1,096,560

-(1) The information presented in this table is as of December 31, 2017 and gives retroactive effect to the Reverse Split.

-(2) We adopted our 2010 Non-Qualified Stock Option Plan in December 2010.
+- (1) The information presented in this table is as of December 31, 2018. - (2) We adopted our 2010 Non-Qualified Stock Option Plan in December 2010.
 The plan provided for the issuance of non-qualified stock options to purchase up to 64,141 shares of our common stock.
 We ceased making awards under the plan upon the adoption of our 2012 Incentive Compensation Plan.
-As of December 31, 2017, options to purchase 53,625 shares of our common stock were outstanding under the 2010 Non-Qualified Stock Option Plan.

-(3) In December 2013, we adopted our 2013 Non-Employee Director Equity Incentive Plan.
+As of December 31, 2018, options to purchase 53,625 shares of our common stock were outstanding under the 2010 Non-Qualified Stock Option Plan. - (3) In December 2013, we adopted our 2013 Non-Employee Director Equity Incentive Plan.
 The plan provides for the issuance of awards with respect to an aggregate of 14,250 shares of our common stock.
-As of December 31, 2017, awards with respect to 10,375 shares of our common stock were outstanding under the 2013 Non-Employee Director Equity Incentive Plan.

-(4) In October 2014, we entered into a written compensatory contract with Francis P. Grillo, our former Chief Executive Officer, pursuant to which we awarded Mr. Grillo non-qualified stock options to purchase 60,000 shares of our common stock.

-(5) In December 2014, we entered into a written compensatory contract with Wendelin C. Maners, our Vice President, Sales and Marketing, pursuant to which we awarded Ms. Maners non-qualified stock options to purchase 8,750 shares of our common stock.

-(6) In March 2015, we entered into a written compensatory contract with Harold A. Hurwitz, our Chief Financial Officer, pursuant to which we awarded Mr. Hurwitz non-qualified stock options to purchase 11,250 shares of our common stock.

-(7) In November 2017, we entered into a written compensatory contract with Joseph M. Burnett, our Chief Executive Officer and President, pursuant to which we awarded Mr. Burnett non-qualified stock options to purchase 350,000 shares of our common stock and 200,000 restricted shares of our common stock.
+As of December 31, 2018, awards with respect to 10,375 shares of our common stock were outstanding under the 2013 Non-Employee Director Equity Incentive Plan. - (4) In October 2014, we entered into a written compensatory contract with Francis P. Grillo, our former Chief Executive Officer, pursuant to which we awarded Mr. Grillo non-qualified stock options to purchase 60,000 shares of our common stock. - (5) In December 2014, we entered into a written compensatory contract with Wendelin C. Maners, our former Vice President, Sales and Marketing, pursuant to which we awarded Ms. Maners non-qualified stock options to purchase 8,750 shares of our common stock. - (6) In March 2015, we entered into a written compensatory contract with Harold A. Hurwitz, our Chief Financial Officer, pursuant to which we awarded Mr. Hurwitz non-qualified stock options to purchase 11,250 shares of our common stock. - (7) In November 2017, we entered into a written compensatory contract with Joseph M. Burnett, our Chief Executive Officer and President, pursuant to which we awarded Mr. Burnett non-qualified stock options to purchase 350,000 shares of our common stock and 200,000 restricted shares of our common stock.